-Having said this, we should also mention that the current implementation of the unranked second-order anti-unification has only the longest common subforest as the skeleton computation function.
+Having said this, we should also mention that the current implementation of the unranked anti-unification algorithm has only the longest common subforest as the skeleton computation function.
+(For the first-order version, there are longest common subsequence and longest common substring.)
 More alternatives is planned to be added in future, including the one that gives priorities to leaves and returns the set of their longest common subsequence.